Answer Engine Optimization

 Quick answer

 Answer-first writing means you lead with the answer, then add the detail and the reason.
 Instead of building up to a point, you state it in the first sentence and support it after.
-AI engines reward this because they can lift that first sentence into a response without untangling your setup.
-To do it, find the question a page answers, write the answer plainly at the top, and let the rest of the page back it up.
+AI engines reward this because they lift short passages, often one to three sentences, into a response without untangling your setup.
+The data backs it up: roughly 44 percent of AI citations come from the first 30 percent of a page, and engines favor 40 to 50 word answers they can quote without trimming.
+To do it, find the question a page answers, write the answer plainly at the top, keep it tight, and let the rest of the page back it up.

 What answer-first means